Where to Stay in Berlin - A Local’s Neighborhood Guide

 4. Kreuzberg

-Cons: Can be busy and loud in some areas on the weekends; a few traffic-heavy and charmless streets
+Cons: Can be busy and loud in some areas; a few traffic-heavy and charmless streets

 Always lovely Chamissoplatz.
 Photo: HMUHH, CC BY-SA 4.0, via Wikimedia Commons